iOS 11 Is Causing Massive Battery Drain Problems - Slashdot

 I was synchronizing my iPad in iTunes when I saw there was an update available.
 After some research into what was new and what problems the early adopters were seeing, I decided to wait.
 My IOS 10 works just fine and there is no pressing need to upgrade yet, so I think I'm goona wait

 240 minutes of SOT is good?
-Actually kinda sucks (Score:2)
+Actually kinda sucks (Score:3)

 Re: (Score:2)